2000 Buffalo Bills season: Week 16: vs. New England Patriots

 The Bills and Patriots traded field goals and reached a 3–3 stalemate at halftime.
 During the first half, Rob Johnson was injured again upon being hit during a pass attempt, ending his season.
 Doug Flutie came in for the second quarter as the snowstorm began to take full effect.
 Both teams blew chances to take the lead in the third quarter.
 A 23-yard field goal attempt by Steve Christie was blocked by Patriots defensive end Chad Eaton, and the Patriots were stopped on a 4th-and-1 when linebacker Keith Newman stuffed Patriots running back Tony Carter on a rushing attempt.
 In the fourth quarter, the teams finally found the end zone.
 Flutie took off for a 32-yard run to the Patriots' 1-yard line, and then found Sheldon Jackson for a 1-yard touchdown pass to make it 10–3.
 After both teams exchanged punts, the Patriots scored on a 13-yard touchdown run by Kevin Faulk to tie the score at 10 with just under 5 minutes to go.
 In the final moments of regulation, Drew Bledsoe drove the Patriots to the Bills' 10-yard line, but Adam Vinatieri missed the field goal from 27 yards, and the game went into overtime.

 In overtime, Doug Flutie led the Bills into field goal range, but Steve Christie's 30 yard attempt with 6:22 remaining was blocked again by Chad Eaton.
 The Patriots then drove inside the Bills' red zone with about 3 minutes to go, which would normally be enough to send in the kicker for a game-winning field goal.
 But the blinding snowstorm had intensified by this point, the wind had reached its peak strength and the snow was so dense visibility was poor for both teams, so the Patriots kept driving with the game dangerously close to being a tie.
 They finally ended their drive at the Bills' 6-yard line with just 23 seconds remaining, and this time, Adam Vinatieri's 24-yard attempt was good to win the game for the Patriots.
+Bills general manager John Butler would be fired two days later.

 On the ESPN show NFL Primetime, this was the only non-primetime game for the Bills that season that was not set to the song "Powersurge."
 It was assigned that week to Colts–Dolphins instead.